 All placements are attached to a course work unit which has other assessable components.
-The third professional experience placement is associated with the unit:
+The third Professional Experience placement is associated with the unit:

-Early Childhood Professional Experience 3: Learning Environments for Kindergarten and Pre-Primary
+Early Childhood Professional Experience 3: Using Data to Inform Teaching and Learning

-The third professional experience involves a four-week full-time block placement in a kindergarten or pre-primary setting.
-The focus for this professional experience is on all aspects of learning and teaching in this environment.
+The third Professional Experience involves a three-week full-time block placement in a junior primary setting.
+The focus for this Professional Experience is on all aspects of learning and teaching in this environment.
 During the third placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all education activities and administrative duties.
 Pre-service teachers are to continue to develop understanding, through discussion and observation, of the varied nature of the early childhood educator's role.
-Emphasis continues to be on supporting preservice teachers to relate successfully to children in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
+Emphasis continues to be on supporting pre-service teachers to relate successfully to children in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
 During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class.

-At the completion of the professional experience placement, pre-service teachers will be able to:
+At the completion of the Professional Experience placement, pre-service teachers will be able to: